turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 ### Section 1: Introduction & Assessing your Needs in Networking

-Video Link

-Provide examples/extra information

 When assessing your needs, consider who is best to connect with to help you.

-your ["weak ties"](https://towardsdatascience.com/the-power-of-weak-ties-f1049c93f3a3) or ["dormant ties"](https://foundr.com/why-dormant-connections-may-be-the-most-powerful-network-you-have) aka people who are not necessarily the folks you talk to every day, which is the point -- these are people whose knowledge and networks will be relatively new to you!
-These are people you may have worked with previously, people you know through friends/family/co-workers, or simply people you haven't connected with in a while.
-They may or may not have a direct connection to the tech industry, but they may know someone who is in the tech industry or at a company you're interested in or they may have professional advice that will be helpful for you.
-You won't know until you map this out and understand the connections you do already have.

 ### Section 2: Assessing your Comfort Level in Networking

-Provide examples/extra information

 It can be helpful to start by assessing where you fall on the introversion-extroversion spectrum to know what types of interactions energize you and what drain you.
 Often we think that introverts are shy and extroverts are outgoing.
 But in reality, everyone exists on the spectrum of introversion and extroversion, and our place on that spectrum can change depending on our current circumstances.
 Check out some of these helpful articles and tools: